levu48/classifieds/README.md

 It is live for testing at http://banmua.us.
 Its server is hosted by galaxy.meteor.com with database service comes from compose.io.
-Beware that it is still under active construction and in the process of migrating to GraphQL and to comply to the Mantra specifications.
+Beware that it is still under active construction and in the process of migrating to GraphQL and complying to the Mantra specifications.